themabus/StarFoxMasterBuilder/README.md

 I thought restoring a source code was an interesting challange to brush up on reverse engineering.
 +Nobody seemed to be doing this.

-Got those releases restored and compiling so far:
+Got these releases restored and compiling so far:
 - Star Fox (USA).sfc
   * crc32: 0bae0941
   * md5: 9dce6a9dcbe4e304d67b9e8fd8999e7e